 How to set up a successful freight management system

 Around the globe, wholesalers, distributors, transport carriers and many other companies have been implementing transport management systems (TMS) and/or freight management systems (FMS) for decades.
-Technology designed to help improve efficiency, visibility and the bottom line of your logistics operation isn’t a new invention, but there continues to be ongoing concern and discussion about its implementation.
+Freight technology designed to help improve efficiency, visibility and the bottom line of your logistics operation isn’t a new invention, but there continues to be ongoing concern and discussion about its implementation.

 In this article, we identify the challenges associated with setting up a successful freight management system, or any software implementation project.
 We also give you our checklist for success so can overcome these and prepare your business for successful technology implementation.

-One of the big factors that makes any technological implementation difficult is the involvement of multiple people, multiple groups and different roles.
+One of the big factors that makes any implementation difficult is the involvement of multiple people, multiple groups and different roles.
 Bringing together their collective history and knowledge can be difficult.

 Going through the planning process and the implementation process itself can bring to light the various interdependencies (among people, groups and roles) that may not have originally been known prior to project commencement.
 It’s critical to be aware of this.